LeonBroseliske/se-lib/README.md

 	${domain}	The domain that the recipients should be listed for

+setdefaultoutgoingip:

+Sets the default outgoing IPs (0.0.0.0) for the given filter node(s).

 showoutgoingip:

-Shows the current IPs used for sending outgoing mails
+Shows the current IPs used for sending outgoing mails.

-setdefaultoutgoingip:

-Sets the default outgoing IPs for the configured filter nodes